kartikkanungo/NotesApp/README.md

 # NotesApp
 A Node.js Notes App to ADD, REMOVE, LIST and READ a note.
 ## Initial Step
-If you can't find any node_modules directory but you have the JSON files with it then use below command in the directory where the JSON files are present.
+If you can't find any node_modules directory but you have the JSON files with it then use below command in the terminal at directory where the JSON files are present.

 ``` npm install ```